lonkaars/avans-domotica/docs/research.md

 ### Provisioning

-Provisioning is the process by which a Bluetooth device (unprovisioned device) joins the mesh network and becomes a Bluetooth mesh node.
+Provisioning is the process by which a Bluetooth device (un-provisioned device) joins the mesh network and becomes a Bluetooth mesh node.
 This process is controlled by a provisioner.
-A provisioner and the unprovisioned device follow a fixed procedure as defined in the Bluetooth Mesh Profile [4].
+A provisioner and the un-provisioned device follow a fixed procedure as defined in the Bluetooth Mesh Profile [4].
 A provisioner is typically a smartphone running a provisioning application.
 For a more in-depth look at different aspects of provisioning see links number 13.

 ## Demo